United States Exploring Expedition

 The banks of the river are extended flats.
 This is one of the principal agricultural districts of the colony, the soil enjoying the advantages of being naturally irrigated; but on the other hand, the crops are liable to destruction from heavy floods.
 These floods frequently occur, when there has been no sign of bad weather on the coast; but storms of rain occur seventy or eighty miles in the interior, which raise the streams thirty or forty feet, doing great damage.

 On the way up the Hunter, a steamboat was seen building.
 The best ship-timber is said to be the flooded gum tree.
 The steamboat stopped at Green Hill, and they rode to Maitland, about three miles.
-Maitland is a widely-scattered village, with many neat dwellings, stores, and shops, &c, built of brick and other materials, and much better than could have been anticipated.
+Maitland is a widely-scattered village, with many neat dwellings, stores, and shops, etc, built of brick and other materials, and much better than could have been anticipated.
 Near Harper's Hill, a place noted for the fossils which have been found there, a chain-gang was seen at work on the road, with their attendant guard.
 They were generally young and hearty-looking men.

 Some natives were passed who were quite naked, but they did not attempt to approach.
 There are no wild tribes in this vicinity.
 These poor creatures are becoming rapidly exterminated by the whites, who are not over-scrupulous as to the means.
 The natives have now and then committed a murder, but in general they are more sinned against than sinning.
 It is remarkable that they do not complain of their lands being taken from them, but confine their lamentations to the destruction of the kangaroos by the whites; and they think it very hard that they should be punished for killing the white man's kangaroo, (a sheep or a bullock.)"